ginkgobioworks/sars-cov-2-synthesis/README.md

 - [Addgene](https://www.addgene.org/Ginkgo_Bioworks/)
 - [The BioBricks Free Genes Project](https://biobricks.org/freegenes/)

-We'll be sending weekly rounds of constructs to both locations, and this repository provides detailed summaries, sequences and annotations to help make them directly useful.
+We'll be sending weekly [submissions of constructs](./submissions) to both locations, and this repository provides detailed summaries, sequences and annotations to help make them directly useful.
 We've provided information on constructs in progress or planned to give direct insight into what is upcoming.

 ## Data